Demotive/govuk_transformation_dashboard/_posts/2000-01-05-property-register.markdown

 videos:
   - url   : https://www.youtube.com/watch?v=zpKKA80ClUk
-    caption : Watch footage from the 'Alpha in a day' event in July 2013, held by the Land Registry and the Government Digital Service.
+    caption : Watch footage from the 'Alpha in a day' event in July 2013, held by the Land Registry and the Government Digital Service
   - url   : https://www.youtube.com/watch?v=c0QEWLzinZQ
-    caption : Watch a demonstration of the mapping tool, filmed July 2013.
+    caption : Watch a demonstration of the mapping tool, filmed July 2013